Blog | 19 Stories of Customer Loyalty That Completely Changed the Game

 As you read through this list of the paragons of customer loyalty, take one or two ideas and put them into practice in your customer engagement efforts today.

-- KarmaLoop empowered their customers to market and sell their urban street wear for them, and found that increased customer loyalty and lower marketing expenses were the result.
+- KarmaLoop empowered their customers to market and sell their urban street wear for them, and found that increased customer loyalty and lower marketing expenses were the results.

 - Cadbury is one of the top 100 communities on Google+, thanks to their focus on generating regular, authentic content.
 They discovered that creating an engaged community is a straight road to driving engagement elsewhere.

-- Build a customer database that can really drive loyalty
+- Customer database that can really drive loyalty

 What we learn from the stories above is that if you start doing these things systematically, your customer loyalty will never be the same.